ritza-co/simple-pinterest/draft.md

     </div>
 ```

-with an empty div with an ID of `id = "cardContainer"` like this:
+We'll replace it with an empty div with an ID, `id = "cardContainer"`, like this:

 `<div class="cardContainer" id="cardContainer"></div>`

-This creates an empty card container, which we will be dynamically filling with card data using Javascript.
+This creates an empty card container, which we will dynamically fill with card data using Javascript.

 Your HTML should now look like this.
 Don't forget to link your stylesheet and your fonts.